The Barometer research shows a scan of the system through the eyes of the population at large in their civil and administrative law related issues.

 Per country, the research identifies groups that are at risk of remaining legally unprotected.
 The main questions are: what solutions are available, what is the procedure, and can a lawyer help for an affordable price?

 With other words: “How easily can I be legally protected, and enforce my belongings, claims and rights?”

-Per country, the Barometer research identifies groups that are at risk of remaining legally unprotected.
-For these groups a Legal Protection Platform is developed, providing needed legal information and linking them to affordable legal services to solve their problems and to be legally protected.
+For these groups at risk identified a Digital Legal Aid Platform (here we should put link leading to LAP part and explanation) is developed, providing needed legal information and linking them to affordable legal services to solve their problems and to be legally protected.

-We look into the capacity of ‘people’ to arrange legal protection, which depends on their financial capacity (income) and capacity to access information (education level and effective internet access), while we also assess the various legal needs of specific vulnerable groups, such as populations displaced by humanitarian disaster.
+We look into the capacity of ‘people’ to arrange legal rights’ protection, which depends on their financial capacity (income) and capacity to access information (education level and effective internet access), while we also assess the various legal needs of specific vulnerable groups, such as populations displaced by humanitarian disaster.